ToxoGenomicsWorkshop/ToxoGenomicsWorkshop.github.io/index.md

 ---

 ### Introduction
-This is the GitHub repository for the Toxoplasma Pre-Conference Workshop on data analysis and carrer perspectives.
+This is the GitHub repository for the Toxoplasma Pre-Conference Workshop on data analysis and career perspectives.
 Goals of this workshop include:

 * to interact with scientists who have pursued careers outside of the traditional academic tenure-track
 * to gain an understanding of how RNAseq data is generated and how the raw data is processed (for practical reasons, we will discuss but not demonstrate this)